Unveiling the mechanisms of motion of synchro-Shockley dislocations in Laves phases: Discussion

 The kink-pair mechanism is a dislocation glide mode across Peierls valleys as a consequence of high lattice friction \cite{caillard2003thermally}.
-In previous atomistic studies, the nucleation and propagation of kink-pairs were found to control the glide of screw dislocations in body-centred cubic iron \cite{wen2000atomistic,narayanan2014crystal}, silicon \cite{pizzagalli2008theoretical,pizzagalli2016atomistic} and perovskite crystals \cite{goryaeva2016low,kraych2016peierls}.
+In previous atomistic studies, the nucleation and propagation of kink-pairs were found to control the glide of screw dislocations in body-centred cubic iron \cite{wen2000atomistic,narayanan2014crystal}, silicon \cite{pizzagalli2008theoretical,pizzagalli2016atomistic} and perovskite crystals \cite{goryaeva2016low,kraych2016peierls}, where the activation volume of the kink-pair nucleation is only a few $b^3$.
 Laves phases are notoriously brittle at low temperature due to the difficulty in moving dislocations under external shear stress \cite{stein2021laves,livingston1992laves}, therefore the kink-pair mechanism is believed to govern the motion of synchro-Shockley dislocations which serve as the carrier of plasticity at high temperature.
-The asymmetric propagation of the kink-pair, namely the vacancy-hopping and interstitial-shuffling mechanisms of two kinks, is associated with the simultaneous nucleation of vacancy and interstitial pair.
-Due to the different excess free volumes of A and B type atoms along the dislocation line, the smaller B-atoms tend to squeeze into the lattice and create a vacancy-interstitial pair as shown in FIG. \ref{fig2}(c), \ref{fig4}(d,f) and FIG. S4(b).
+The nature of kink-pair controlled dislocation motion in the simulated Laves phases correlates well with the experimental estimations on the activation volume of C14 CaMg\textsubscript{2} ($\Omega = 13 b^3$, based on the experimental data obtained from micropillar compression tests \cite{freund2021plastic, zehnder2019plastic} and the calculation details described in \cite{SuppMat}) and other Laves phases \cite{ohba1989high,saka1993plasticity,kazantzis2007mechanical,kazantzis2008self}.
 Furthermore, the effects of vacancy and anti-site defects on the kink-pair mechanism of dislocation motion are believed not to be limited to specific Laves compounds.
 It was speculated that the presence of a vacancy or anti-site defect at the site of a kink would facilitate the motion of synchro-Shockley dislocations from the geometry and packing density of Laves crystal structure \cite{kumar2004polytypic,takata2016nanoindentation}.